-The IMI will register all Scottish Modern Apprentices undertaking this Framework.
-All Modern Apprentices must be registered within 4 weeks of starting their apprenticeship.
+The IMI will register all Scottish Technical Apprentices undertaking this Framework.
+All Apprentices must be registered with within 4 weeks of starting their apprenticeship.

 Candidates must be registered online using https://modernapprenticeships.org/apprentice/view/inbox/pfr by setting up a record.
-The MA Agreement should be uploaded to MA Online before registration.

-In the case of MAs which receive funding it is acceptable for the Skills Development Scotland Training Plan to be used on the condition that it includes all relevant information as set out in the MA Training Plan.
+In the case of Technical Apprenticeships which receive funding, it is acceptable for the Skills Development Scotland Training Plan to be used on the condition that it includes all relevant information as set out in the Training Plan.

-The IMI will issue a Modern Apprenticeship Certificate of Completion to those Modern Apprentices who have completed the mandatory outcomes of the Framework.
+The IMI will issue an Apprenticeship Certificate of Completion to those Technical Apprentices who have completed the mandatory outcomes of the Framework.
 Before a certificate is issued, training providers must submit evidence that the mandatory outcomes have been achieved.
 This will be in the form of evidence from awarding bodies uploaded to MA Online.